KryptoCrash/Block-Hunt/Maps/EndSkys.md

 team can show hiders and hunters and can help either team.
 This team however is invisible but can not fly.
 This means that both teams will hear what inspector team says in chat.
-End Skys is end based sky island map.
+End Skys is end based on a sky island map.

 ```